Best place to find information and services that your council provides...

 When finishing your journey wash your hands for at least 20 seconds or sanitise your hands as soon as possible.

 It has now been established that taxi drivers can be classed as part of the transport network and, as such, can self-refer for a test should you experience any symptoms.

 Please sign in using the link entitled 'essential workers' and, when you are asked, please select the box for 'transport'.

-The government have recently released new guidance document to assist with your work during the COVID-19 pandemic.
+The government have released guidance to assist with your work during the COVID-19 pandemic.

 All our licensed drivers are self employed and the operators are small businesses.
 Please support them in any way you can during this crisis.

 Our drivers are still out working and are taking the government advice into account while operating, including cleaning the interior of the vehicle and safe distancing on the number of passengers they carry.
 They can help you collect prescription medication or food, take you to a medical appointment etc. They are ready and waiting to support you.

 Please note that social distancing measures have been applied to the Hall Street and Ormskirk Street ranks, which are our busiest.
 Please queue in an orderly manner and observe the social distancing measures by keeping two metres apart.

 To book a Hackney Carriage, please use the following contact numbers: